Best 2 Person Tents

 Several buyers have raved about the simplicity of the set up claiming it to be quick and easy.

-As with other tents, there are two vestibules in this tent and both have storm flaps added to their doors.
+There are two vestibules included and both have storm flaps added to their doors.
 Also, there is an oversized mesh media pocket and a large ceiling pocket for even more storage.

 Thanks to the architecture of the pole system, the walls are steeper and you are provided with more room.
 Also, the nylon utilized on the canopy is highly breathable and next to polyester mesh.